Last Updated on

-- They can make any dull style look instantly gorgeous (I’m looking at you boring buns).
+- Hair accessories can make any dull style look gorgeous instantly (I’m looking at you boring buns).

-- They can be worn at any age and with any style.
+- Hair accessories can be worn at any age and with any style.

-- They work for all hair textures – thin, straight, curly, thick, wavy, kinky curly, etc.
+- Hair accessories work for all hair textures – thin, straight, curly, thick, wavy, kinky curly, etc.

 Helping women and beautifying my hair at the same time sounds good to me.
 I admit this has also provided an initiative for me to buy more HairZings because I’m happy to indirectly support those women.

 You can use the HairZing to hold a style in place or as a ponytail holder.
 They come in various sizes from small to large.

 Be sure to check out you buy the correct size for your hair density.
 I bought the wrong size the first time and nearly gave myself a brain hemorrhage forcing it to hold in hair that was too much for it.

 Prices for the HairZing on Amazon start from around $11 and go up from there depending on the size, intricacy, and type of HairZing.

 HairZing stretchable combs are quite strong and look like they will last for a while before a replacement is required.

 I came across cheaper options but honestly, they didn’t look as sturdy as the HairZing plus I don’t know how they were sourced.